rprots/mailjson/README.md

 ## How to use

 The MailJson class will try to figure out which datatype it is initialized with, and do the correct conversion based that.
 The plan is that both the JSON-data and the message as an email.message.Message-object will be available through this class.

-NOTE: The conversion from JSON to email is not yet done.
+**NOTE**: The conversion from JSON to an email-object is not yet done.

 Example usage:
 ```python